Recommendations

 • discuss treatments

-• address the risk of sudden death, including any misconceptions about that risk
+• discuss the risk of sudden death, including any misconceptions about that risk

 • encourage the person and their family or carers to ask any questions they have.
 [2018]

-1.4 Treating heart failure with reduced ejection fraction
+1.4 Treating people with newly diagnosed and pre-existing heart failure with reduced ejection fraction

 1.4.1